-- 4.7.1 Students are prohibited from possessing or using electronic cigarette products, as defined by Utah Code Ann. § 76-10-101, on School property. - 4.7.2 The Executive Director or their designee shall request the surrender of or confiscate electronic cigarette products as provided in Section 16 of these procedures. - 4.7.3 The Executive Director will ensure that any surrendered or confiscated electronic cigarette product is destroyed or disposed of.
-However, the Executive Director may allow the release of any surrendered or confiscated electronic cigarette product to local law enforcement if School personnel have a reasonable suspicion that the electronic cigarette product contains an illegal substance and local law enforcement requests that the School release it to them as part of an investigation or action.
+- 4.7.1 Students are prohibited from possessing or using electronic cigarette products, as defined by Utah Code Ann. § 76-10-101, on School property. - 4.7.2 The Principal or their designee shall request the surrender of or confiscate electronic cigarette products as provided in Section 16 of this policy. - 4.7.3 The Principal will ensure that any surrendered or confiscated electronic cigarette product is destroyed or disposed of.
+However, the Principal may allow the release of any surrendered or confiscated electronic cigarette product to local law enforcement if School personnel have a reasonable suspicion that the electronic cigarette product contains an illegal substance and local law enforcement requests that the School release it to them as part of an investigation or action.